 He may as well have been teaching a Flobberworm to tap-dance.

-Far worse than being useless, however, was Harry being a weird, impertinent sneak – the kind who stuck his head into your Pensieve when you were out of the room.
+Far worse than being useless, however, was Harry being an impertinent sneak – the kind who stuck his head into your Pensieve when you were out of the room.
 Who does that?!

 Nonetheless, he aided Harry multiple times throughout the year: giving Dolores Umbridge fake Veritaserum; lying that he had run out of it when pressed for more; passing on Harry’s message about Sirius’s capture to the Order of the Phoenix; and therefore deducing that he had walked into a trap at the Ministry.